mendersoftware/mender-docs/01.Getting-started/03.Your-first-update-on-qemu/docs.md

 ```

 ## Download and unpack prebuilt images
-If you have already [built a Yocto image with Mender](../../Artifacts/Building-Mender-Yocto-image), please move on to the [next section](#run-the-image-in-qemu).
-If you don't have any images to test, you can download our latest builds which contains the neccessary images for testing.
-It will also contain images for BeagleBone.
+If you have already [built a Yocto Project image with Mender](../../Artifacts/Building-Mender-Yocto-image), please move on to the [next section](#run-the-image-in-qemu).
+If you don't have any images to test, you can download our latest build which contains the necessary images for testing.
+It will also contain images for BeagleBone Black.

 ```
 mkdir mender